Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started.md

 #### Viewing State Files

-You can easily view and manage all available state files, whether they are stored locally or in the cloud.
+You can easily view and manage all available state files, whether they are stored locally or in the cluster as a secret.
 This is particularly useful when you need to select a specific state to update or redeploy your workspace.

 The `babylon namespace get-states` command provides two options:

-- `remote`: Lists all state files stored in the remote (cloud).
+- `remote`: Lists all state files stored in the remote (cluster).
 - `local`: Lists all state files available on your local machine.

 !!! example